'City in transition': New York vies to turn page on pandemic

 At e's Bar on Manhattan's Upper West Side, “we feel the energy” of social life ramping up, co-owner Erin Bellard said.
 “People are so excited to be out.”

 Still, receipts at the bar and grill have been down about 35% because of pandemic restrictions on hours and capacity, she said.
-The impending end of the midnight curfew will give the bar two more crucial hours, and the owners are planning to survey patrons to determine whether to regain full capacity by requiring vaccinations.
+The impending end of the midnight curfew will give the bar two more crucial hours, and the owners are considering whether to regain full capacity by requiring vaccinations.

 From other vantage points, “normal” looks farther off.